usfcs-scholars/cs386-fall2021/guides/syllabus.md

 This section includes miscellaneous policies specific to this course, including communication, attendance, credit hours, cheating, and more.
 These policies are in addition to the standard USF policies included later.

-### Communication Policy

-Email will NOT be used for communication in this course.

-Instead, please see how best to communicate depending on whether you wish to communicate synchronously (live, simultaneously, in real time) or asynchronously (on your own time, without immediate responses or feedback).

 ### Student Conduct

 Students are required to adhere to the University's [Student Code of Conduct](https://myusf.usfca.edu/fogcutter/student-conduct).
 In short, students are expected to treat each other with respect at all times.